• Spanish

 Among Dalí’s most emblematic works are “The Persistence of Memory” (MoMA), “Christ of St. John of the Cross” (Kelvingrove Museum, Glasgow) and “The Great Masturbator” (Reina Sofia Museum).

-The most important Spanish painters
+Spanish famous painters

-If you have come this far, you have discovered another important aspect of the Spanish culture: the most famous and important Spanish painters of our country.
+If you have come this far, you have discovered another important aspect of Spanish culture: the most famous and important Spanish painters of our country.

 At Españolé we want you to get to know our culture, customs, and traditions while you learn our language with our Spanish courses in Valencia, designed to help you achieve great results in a short period of time.